Noel Gerson: Literary focus

 Gerson's primary focus was on historical novels, mostly stand-alone, with American history receiving considerable attention.
 Of note, he wrote a number of historical novels about colonial America and also the United States in its formative years.

 Gerson also wrote a large number of biographies and biographical novels.
-These included several on U.S. presidents, such as Andrew Jackson, James Polk, and Theodore Roosevelt.
+These included several on US presidents, such as Andrew Jackson, James Polk, and Theodore Roosevelt.
 Many of his biographic works also focused on notable women in history such as Empress Theodora of the Byzantine Empire; William the Conqueror's formidable wife, Matilda of Flanders; and Pocahantas.

 During the latter stages of his career, Gerson wrote two series of American historical novels having characters that continued through the series.
 Using the pen name Dana Fuller Ross, the first was the popular twenty-four book Wagons West series that began in 1978 and is currently being republished.
 The first four books in this series describe the initial wagon train to Oregon beginning in 1837.
 Beginning in 1979, Gerson initiated a second series called White Indian using the pen name of Donald Clayton Porter.
 Set in the late 1600s, it portrays the life of Renno, a child of settlers, who was raised by the Seneca to become a senior warrior.